Casey Bartlett-Scott

-Casey Bartlett-Scott (born 11 November 1994) is an English semi-professional footballer who plays as a defender for Fareham Town.
+Casey Bartlett-Scott (born 11 November 1994) is an English semi-professional footballer who plays as a defender for Baffins Milton Rovers.

 Career

 College

 In 2015, Bartlett-Scott moved to the United States to play college soccer at St. Louis Community College.
 In two seasons with the Archers, Bartlett-Scott made 42 appearances, scoring 13 goals and tallying 18 assists.
 In 2017, he transferred to Columbia College, playing a further two seasons in 2017 and 2019, making 38 appearances, scoring two goals and notching three assists for the Cougars.
 In 2017, Bartlett-Scott was named an All-AMC Defender, and in 2019 was named First Team All-Conference and NAIA First Team All-America.

 Amateur

 Whilst at college, Bartlett-Scott spent time with USL PDL side Saint Louis FC U23, scoring a single goal in eight appearances.
 2018 saw him compete with NPSL side Erie Commodores, who he helped win the East Conference.

 Following college, Bartlett-Scott had been set to complete with Chicago FC United in the PDL, now named the USL League Two.
 He instead returned to England and played with 9th-tier side Fareham Town in the Wessex Football League until the season was cancelled due to the COVID-19 pandemic.